confluentinc/ksql/docs/concepts/ksql-architecture.rst

 its stream processing the same way that you scale a Kafka Streams application or KSQL cluster, by using a consumer group.

 Dedicating Resources
 ====================

+Join KSQL engines to the same *service pool* by using the ``ksql.service.id`` property.
+The following diagram shows a Kafka cluster with separate workloads for a ``finance`` pool and a ``sales`` pool.
+For more information, see :ref:`ksql-service-id`.

 .. image:: ../img/ksql-dedicating-resources.png
    :alt: Diagram showing how to join KSQL engines to the same service pool
    :align: center

-Join Engines to the same ‘service pool’ by means of the ksql.service.id property

-Deployment
-Two modes: non-interactive, aka "headless", Long-running production deployments
-Resource isolation
-No REST API
-KSQL servers with a SQL file

-Interactive service, which enables data exploration and pipeline design.
-REST API
-Command topic
-(animated gif)

 To scale out, just add more KSQL server instances.
 There's no master node or coordination among them required.
 For more information, see :ref:`ksql_capacity_planning`.

 KSQL Query Lifecycle
 ********************

+To create a streaming application with KSQL, you write KSQL statements and queries.
+Each statement and query has a lifecycle with the following steps:

 #.
+You register a KSQL stream or table from an existing Kafka topic with a DDL
-You register the stream, e.g., CREATE STREAM <my-stream> WITH <topic-name>
+   statement, like CREATE STREAM <my-stream> WITH <topic-name>.
 #.
-You express your app by using a KSQL statement, e.g., CREATE TABLE AS SELECT
+You express your app by using a DML statement, like CREATE TABLE AS SELECT
-   FROM <my-stream>
+   FROM <my-stream>.
 #.
-KSQL parses your statement into an abstract syntax tree (AST)
+KSQL parses your statement into an abstract syntax tree (AST).
 #.
-KSQL uses the AST to create the logical plan for your statement
+KSQL uses the AST to create the logical plan for your statement.
 #.
-KSQL the logical plan to create the physical plan for your statement
+KSQL the logical plan to create the physical plan for your statement.
 #.
 KSQL generates and runs the Kafka Streams application.
 #.
-You manage the application as a STREAM or TABLE and a corresponding
+You manage the application as a STREAM or TABLE with a corresponding
    persistent query.

 .. image:: ../img/ksql-query-lifecycle.gif